LAS VEGAS -- Though it may be a struggle for an enterprise to adjust its business processes while adding radio

 "It's not the Holy Grail, but it's a really solid technology that can offer some real benefits," Reams said.

 For instance, Reams said, his company is helping several organizations implement RFID wristbands to keep track of hospital patients and amusement park visitors.
-However, in order to realize the time and cost benefits associated with RFID, those groups have had
+However, in order to realize the time and cost benefits associated with RFID, those groups have had to change certain business processes.

 "You will never fully realize all the benefits of RFID if you don't incur some process changes as well," Reams said.